Rashida Tlaib and her House of Mirrors: Hate for Israel lurks inside

 “She was joined by Minnesota Rep. Ilhan Omar (D), who, while declining to meaningfully condemn Hamas attacks on Israel, slammed Israeli reprisals as an “act of terrorism,” says Breitbart.
 That is a statement from an airhead.

-“When will the world stop dehumanizing our Palestinian people who just want to be free?” the Muslim congresswoman tweeted in June 2019, slamming the New York Times (NYT) for a headline and article published about Israel’s air strike response to Gaza militants’ attack lobbing 250 rockets.
-Palestinians would do well to free themselves from Hamas / Muslim Brotherhood.
+“When will the world stop dehumanizing our Palestinian people who just want to be free?” the Muslim congresswoman tweeted in June 2019, hitting on the New York Times (NYT) for a headline and article published about Israel’s air strike response to Gaza militants’ attack lobbing 250 rockets.
+Palestinians would do well to free themselves from Hamas/Muslim Brotherhood.

 Israelis get killed, injured in Hamas frontal attacks, but mainstream news promotes Palestinian body counts.